 As Tedros Adhanom Ghebreyesus, the director-general of the World Health Organization, has said eloquently: “You cannot fight a fire blindfolded.
 And we cannot stop this pandemic if we don’t know who is infected.”

-Until last week, the US was fighting the pandemic almost completely blindfolded and Canada was doing only marginally better.
+Until two weeks ago, the US was fighting the pandemic almost completely blindfolded and Canada was doing only marginally better.

 As a result of the lack of mass testing at the early stages of the outbreak, research is showing that for every case we know of, there are likely five to 10 others undetected.